 - Low Dose Laser Therapy – This is an experimental treatment for countering hair loss being used to treat pattern balding and androgenetic alopecia in both men and men.
 Also known as cold laser, red light therapy, soft laser, photobiomodulation or biostimulation, it works by improving blood flow to the scalp and stimulating the metabolism of resting (telogen) and shedding (catagen) hair follicles so that growing (anagen) hair follicles can be produced.

-There are varying views on whether this technique works among physicians but a trial of 110 male subjects suffering from androgenic alopecia showed a considerable increase* in average density of terminal hair.
+There are varying views on whether this technique works among physicians but a trial of 110 male subjects suffering from androgenic alopecia showed a considerable increase in the average density of terminal hair.

 - Hair Transplant – This surgical technique moves hair follicles from a part of the body which has growing hair to the balding part of the scalp and is used in the treatment of male pattern baldness.
 There are two methods of extracting hair follicles – Follicular Unit Transplantation (FUT) in which strips of hair follicles are harvested, and Follicular Unit Extraction (FUE) which transplants follicles individually.
 Bioengineered hair follicles have also been transplanted successfully recently.